syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/row/detail-template.md

 The Grid provides a feature that allows users to expand the detail row of a grid using an external button.
 By default, detail rows render in a collapsed state, but this feature enables users to view additional details associated with a particular row.

-To achieve expanding the detail row of a grid using an external button, you need to invoke the `expand` method provided by the **detailRowModule** object of the Syncfusion Grid library.
+To achieve expanding the detail row of a grid using an external button, you need to invoke the `expand` method provided by the **DetailRowModule** object of the Syncfusion Grid library.
 This method will expand the detail row of a specific grid row.

 Here is an example of how to use the `expand` method to expand a detail row: